zombieFox/awesomeSheet/README.md

 ### Development

 Dependencies:
-NodeJS, Grunt
+NodeJS, Grunt, Yarn

+## To run local dev environment:

-1. Clone repo, navigate to root and run
+1. Clone repo and navigate to root
-2. run `npm install`
+2. Run `npm install`

-Then run:
+3. Run `yarn install`

-`grunt dev` for live development
+4. Run `grunt dev`

+A local server will launch on: http://0.0.0.0:9000/

+## To build the project for production:

-`grunt build` to build project into build directory
+1. Run `grunt build`